tetrapod00/godot-docs/contributing/sandbox.rst

 Adding a sprite and setting some properties
 -------------------------------------------

-In the :ui:`Scene` dock, click :btn:`2D Scene` to create a new scene.
+In the :dock:`Scene` dock, click :btn:`2D Scene` to create a new scene.

 Add a new :ref:`Sprite2D <class_Sprite2D>` to the scene by right-clicking on the root node and choosing :btn:`Add Child Node...`.
 In the :wndw:`Create New Node`